Hofls/useful-info/architecture/component-architecture/etc/ddd.md

       * `Generic subdomain` - less important subdomain, but with existing off-the-shelf solutions (e.g. grafana, salesforce, chatgpt)
     * `Bounded context` - boundary within a domain where a particular domain model applies
     * `Ubiquitous Language` - domain terminology, shared by all team members
+      * Nouns that name things, adjectives that describe them, and verbs that indicate what the things do (e.g. VIP user registration)
     * One-to-one is a desirable goal.
 1 subdomain = 1 bounded context = 1 ubiquitous language = 1 model = 1 team = 1 project/executable (e.g. product_catalog.jar)
     * `Model` - abstract description of part of the domain (e.g. diagram with entities, attributes and relationships)
     * `Context map` - visual representation (e.g. diagram) of relationships between bounded contexts (used for communication between teams)